phoenixframework/phoenix_live_view/guides/server/security-model.md

 # Security considerations

 LiveView begins its life-cycle as a regular HTTP request.
-Afterwards, a second stateful connection is established.
+Afterwards, a stateful connection is established.

-Both the HTTP request and the stateful connection receive the client data via parameters and session.
-This means that any session validation must happen both in the HTTP request (plug pipeline) and the stateful connection (LiveView mount).
+Both the HTTP request and the stateful connection receive the client data via parameters and session, which means that any session validation must happen both in the HTTP request (plug pipeline) and the stateful connection (LiveView mount).

 ## Authentication vs authorization

 When speaking about security, there are two terms commonly used: authentication and authorization.

-**Authentication** is about verifying the identity of a user.
+**Authentication** is about identifying a user.

+**Authorization** is about telling whether a user has access to a certain resource or feature in the system.

-In a regular web application, once a user is authenticated, either by entering their email and password, or by using a third-party service such as Google, Twitter, or Facebook, a token identifying the user is stored in the session, which is a cookie (a key-value pair) stored in the user's browser.
+In a regular web application, once a user is authenticated, either by entering their email and password or by using a third-party service (such as Google, Twitter, or Facebook), a token identifying the user is stored in the session, which is a Cookie (a key-value pair) stored in the user's browser.

-Every time there is a request, we read the value from the session, and, if valid, we fetch the user stored in the session from the database.
-The session is automatically validated by Phoenix and tools like `mix phx.gen.auth` can generate the building blocks of an authentication system for you.
+In every request, we validate the cookie and extract its value, and fetch the user from the database by using the token stored in the session.
+The session is automatically validated by Phoenix when building the project from scratch by using tools like [`mix phx.gen.auth`](https://phoenix.hexdocs.pm/mix_phx_gen_auth.html).

+This tool will generate the initial building blocks of an authentication system for you.
-**Authorization** is about telling whether or not an already authenticated user *should be allowed access* to a certain resource or feature in the system.

-Once a user is authenticated, they may perform any number of actions on a page, and some of those actions may require specific permissions.
-The specific rules for authorization often change per application.
+Once the user is authenticated, they may perform many actions on the page, and some of those actions may require specific permissions.
+This is called authorization and the specific rules often change per application.

-Overall, we tend to perform authentication and authorization checks on every request in a regular web application.
-Given that LiveViews start as a regular HTTP request, they share the authentication logic with regular requests through plugs.
+In a regular web application, we perform authentication and authorization checks on every request.
+Since a LiveView starts as a regular HTTP request, they share the authentication logic with regular requests through plugs.
 The request starts in your endpoint, which then invokes the router.

-Plugs are used to ensure the user is authenticated and stores the relevant information in the session.
+Plugs are often used to ensure the user is authenticated and stores the relevant information in the session.

 Once the user is authenticated, we typically validate the sessions on the [`mount/3`](`c:Phoenix.LiveView.mount/3`) callback.

-Once the user is authenticated, we typically suggest to developers to validate sessions in the [`mount/3`](`c:Phoenix.LiveView.mount/3`) callback.
-We explain how to encapsulate this into shared logic in the next section.

-Authorization rules should generally happen on callbacks:
-1. [`mount/3`](`c:Phoenix.LiveView.mount/3`).
-On this level, it solves issues like:
-  -> (`Is the user allowed to see this page?`)
-  -> (`Is this user authorized to access with this org?`)

-2. [`handle_params/3`](`c:Phoenix.LiveView.handle_params/3`).
-On this level, it solves a bit more fine-grained issues like:
-  -> (is the user allowed to navigate here using these *params*?)
-  -> (is the user allowed to access this resource?)

-3. `c:Phoenix.LiveView.handle_event/3` or `c:Phoenix.LiveComponent.handle_event/3`.
-On this level, it solves much more fine-grained issues like:
-    -> (is the user allowed to delete this item?).
+Authorization rules generally happen on [`mount/3`](`c:Phoenix.LiveView.mount/3`) (for instance, is the user allowed to see this page?), [`handle_params/3`](`c:Phoenix.LiveView.handle_params/3`) (is the user allowed to navigate here?) and also on `c:Phoenix.LiveView.handle_event/3` or `c:Phoenix.LiveComponent.handle_event/3` (is the user allowed to delete this item?).

 ## `live_session`

-The primary mechanism used for validating authorization is grouping LiveViews within a single `live_session`.
-This is done in the router configuration using `Phoenix.LiveView.Router.live_session/2`.
-Then, LiveView will ensure that navigation events within the same `live_session` skip the regular initial HTTP requests without going through the plug pipeline.
+The primary mechanism for grouping LiveViews is via the `Phoenix.LiveView.Router.live_session/2`.
+LiveView will then ensure that navigation events within the same `live_session` skip the regular HTTP requests without going through the plug pipeline.
 Events across live sessions will go through the router.

 For example, imagine you need to authenticate two distinct types of users.
 Your regular users login via email and password, and you have an admin